Jessica Brown Findlay: Career

-In 2017, Brown Findlay portrayed Charlotte Wells, a brothel owner's daughter and famed courtesan, in Harlots, a period drama television series created by Alison Newman and Moira Buffini, and inspired by "The Covent Garden Ladies" by Hallie Rubenhold.
+In 2017 Brown Findlay portrayed Charlotte Wells, a brothel owner's daughter and famed courtesan, in Harlots, a period drama television series created by Alison Newman and Moira Buffini, and inspired by The Covent Garden Ladies by Hallie Rubenhold.
 It premiered on 27 March 2017 on ITV Encore in the UK and on 29 March 2017 on Hulu Plus in the US.
 It focuses on Margaret Wells, who runs a brothel in 18th century England and struggles to raise her daughters in a chaotic household.
 Also in 2017, Brown Findlay voiced the character of Fay in the animated film Monster Family.

 In 2018, she starred as Elizabeth McKenna in The Guernsey Literary and Potato Peel Pie Society.

 In May 2019, it was announced that she would star as Lenina Crowne in the NBCUniversal series Brave New World, based on the classic 1932 novel by Aldous Huxley.
 It was subsequently moved to the Peacock network.

-In 2021, she starred as Pamela Legat in the Netflix film Munich: The Edge of War, describing events in Britain and Germany prior to the start of World War II.
+In 2021 she starred as Pamela Legat in the Netflix film Munich: The Edge of War, describing events in Britain and Germany prior to the start of World War II.

 Personal life

+Brown Findlay was reportedly the victim of a hacker in 2014 who stole intimate pictures and videos.

-Brown Findlay began dating actor Ziggy Heath in late 2016.
+She began dating actor Ziggy Heath in late 2016.
 They married on 12 September 2020.
 On 5 November 2022, their twin sons were born.